 Bonsucro is the leading NGO administrator of Voluntary Sustainability Standards (VSS) in the sugarcane industry.
 It defines standards for environmental and socioeconomic sustainability relevant to sugarcane growing and processing, and provides sugar mills that adhere to these standards with Bonsucro certification.
 Spiber is a member of the Bonsucro platform, and all Brewed Protein polymers produced at our Thai Plant are made from Bonsucro-certified sugar.-> Learn more about Bonsucro certification

-Brewed Protein polymers produced in the US in partnership with Archer-Daniel-Midlands (ADM) will be made from corn grown locally in the Midwestern United States.
-Research has shown that significant soil degradation has occurred in this region due to decades of intensive agriculture, resulting in various environmental issues related to topsoil loss and eutrophication.
+The Brewed Protein polymer we will be producing in the US in partnership with ADM will be made from corn grown locally in the Midwestern United States.
+Research has shown that significant soil degradation has occurred due to decades of intensive agriculture in this region, resulting in various environmental issues related to topsoil loss and eutrophication.

-To overcome these issues and start restoring the health of the soil used to grow our raw materials, we are working towards implementing a multi-phase plan of sustainable agriculture practices together with ADM, agronomists from local NGOs, and corn growers willing to adopt regenerative farming practices.
-The first of these phases includes the sourcing of corn from farmers who plant cover crops.
-Future phases of our sustainable agriculture plans in the US will include additional practices to efficiently reduce fertilizer usage and support biodiversity and wildlife.
+To overcome these issues and start restoring the health of the soil used to grow our feedstock, we intend to implement a multi-phase plan of sustainable agriculture practices together with our glucose supplier ADM, agronomists from local NGOs, and corn growers willing to implement regenerative farming practices.
+The first of these phases includes the sourcing of corn from farmers who implement cover crops.
+Future phases of our sustainable agriculture plans in the US will include practices to efficiently reduce fertilizer usage and support biodiversity and wildlife.

 Although our current land use footprint is still extremely small, we recognize the need to eventually move beyond raw materials derived from edible biomass, especially as our production capacity grows over the next few decades.
 To facilitate this transition, we are investing in R&D efforts related to the utilization of agricultural by-products and waste.
 Bagasse, for example, is the dry pulpy fibrous material that remains after crushing sugarcane.
 By adopting improved technologies for processing bagasse into fermentable sugars and engineering our microbial cell factories to fully utilize these sugars, we are actively working to efficiently turn this residual material into Brewed Protein polymers.
 Spiber aims to eventually derive 100% of its sugar feedstocks from alternative sources that do not rely on edible biomass or land otherwise used for food crops.